Introduction

 This section defines a variant of the tokenisation process which is used in the definition of Shebang removal.

-The process of finding the first non-whitespace token in a character sequence (the input) is:
+The operation of finding the first non-whitespace token in a character sequence (the input) is:

-For this purpose a token representing whitespace is any of:
+For this purpose a token represents whitespace if it is any of:

 - a

-Each pretoken has a kind, and possibly also some attributes, as described in the tables below.
+Each fine-grained token has a kind, which is the name of one of the token-kind nonterminals.
+Most kinds of fine-grained token also have attributes, as described in the tables below.

 Whitespace | |